1. When to use WebSocket vs REST

 connect();6.
 Keep-alive and reconnect logic (Python async)

 This Python example uses `websockets` and includes safe reconnect with jittered backoff, ping interval, quote parsing, and server error handling.
+In production, assume deploys/restarts can briefly disconnect clients and reconnect + resubscribe.

 import asyncio